caseysoftware/contactually-php/README.md

  *  When you authenticate, you get back a 201 response code instead of 200 as you'd expect
  *  When you ignore a contact, you get back a 404 response code no matter what.. whether if it was successfully created or the contact didn't exist
  *  There doesn't seem to be a way to remove the results of a Contact->ignore()
+ *  After you create a resource, you don't get a reference back to it in the response body or the Location header as you'd expect.
+In order to find the resource, you must search for it
+ *  Sometimes when you create a resource, you get back a 201 (Buckets) and sometimes you get back a 200 (Contacts)

 These oddities are related to my implementation of the helper library: